No matter how hard you try, you'll have to confront returns and refunds at some point in your online selling journey.

-While some states allow you to run a store without a return and refund policy, most of them require you to provide customer protection in one way or the other.
+While some states allow you to run a store without a return and ecommerce refund policy, most of them require you to provide customer protection in one way or the other.

-That is why it is a good idea to have well-crafted returns and refunds policy in place before you even think about starting a business online.
+That is why it is a good idea to have a well-crafted returns and refunds policy in place before you even think about starting a business online.